devanshkmishra/WebtoonPlotGenerator/README.md

 # WebtoonPlotGenerator
 Generates descriptions of entered story titles.
-Created by fine-tuning GPT2 on a dataset of Manhwa.
+Created by fine-tuning GPT2 using PyTorch and Huggingface Transformers on a dataset of Manhwa.

 ### Try it out on my [Huggingface space here.](https://huggingface.co/spaces/Syrinx/WebtoonPlotGenerator)